-(For Immediate Release, 2017 Media and Press Biography) – Ηe has won an Emmy Award and Associated Press Honors for his television work; portrayed “The King”; chased aliens through a London soundstage; been on stage at the Grand Ole Opry; coached and trained actors, business leaders, and professional athletes as well as celebrities and media personalities; led two different media companies to success; and most importantly, continues to raise a wonderful young son as a single father.
+Ηe has won an Emmy Award and Associated Press Honors for his television work; portrayed “The King”; chased aliens through a London soundstage; been on stage at the Grand Ole Opry; coached and trained actors, business leaders, professional athletes, celebrities, and TV personalities; led two different media companies to success; and most importantly, continues to raise a wonderful young son as a single father.
 Rob has a career that spans almost three decades in the television, film, news, media, communications, and real estate industries.
 Both professionally and personally, Rob Youngblood is the walking definition of a guy who has lived life and seen it all.

-He started his professional life at age 18 working in FM radio for the Oak Ridge Boys.
+He started his professional life at age 18 in his home state of Indiana working in FM radio for the Oak Ridge Boys.
 That quickly led him to Los Angeles and a gig as an original “VJ” at Ted Turner’s Cable Music Channel, which is now VH1.
-When that ended, Rob made his way back to the Midwest and soon found work on the stage and screen in Chicago, which led to a second chance at fame in Los Angeles.
-Rob once again found himself in front of the camera, but this time in a new role – as an actor.
-Given the opportunity to appear on the hit CBS show Dallas, Rob jumped at the chance and was off and running on a new career path.
+When that ended, Rob made his way back to the Midwest and soon found work on the stage and screen in Chicago, which led to a second chance at success in Los Angeles.
+Rob once again found himself in front of the camera, but this time in a new role, as an actor.
+Rob first appeared in the national spotlight on the hit CBS show Dallas, and with that… was off and running on a new career path!

-Within a few short years, Rob had established himself in television as a talented performer with a wide range of work.
-Guest starring roles on popular shows such as Coach (which won three Emmy awards during his time on the series), the highly acclaimed NYPD Blue and its successful spin off, Murder One.
+Within a few short years, Rob had established himself in television as a talented and popular performer with a wide range of work.
+Guest starring roles on hit shows such as Coach (which won three Emmy Awards during his time on the series), the highly acclaimed NYPD Blue and its successful spin off, Murder One.
 He also took on Chuck Norris in Walker, Texas Ranger; dove deep underwater in Steven Spielberg’s SeaQuest (portraying Hollywood legend Charlton Heston’s son); played a tough gunnery sergeant on JAG; and turned in a memorable stint on the NBC hit sitcom Just Shoot Me.

-Journalism and a trip to the Midwest were next on the itinerary.
-In 2003 he found himself on TV again, but this time working for FOX News in Indianapolis reporting, anchoring, and hosting a travel series called Destination Adventure.
-The success of those adventures inspired Rob and soon a hit PBS travel series was born.
+In a surprise twist to his story, in 2003 Rob found himself on TV again, but this time working for FOX News in Indianapolis reporting, anchoring, and hosting a travel series called Destination Adventure.
+The success of those trips inspired Rob and soon a national PBS travel series was born.
 What A Weekend was developed, produced, and hosted by Rob.
-The series found him all over the United States in search of adventure and fun.
+The series found him across the United States in search of adventure and fun.
 On the list, spelunking in Mammoth Cave National Park, exploring the historic Biltmore Estate, fly fishing the Au Sable River in Michigan, and being on stage at The Grand Ole Opry.

 The success of “WAW” led Rob to form his own production company producing travel, lifestyle, and leisure projects.
 He was fortunate enough to work with some big name clients.
 Among the list CNN, The Travel Channel, DIY Network, Nemacolin Woodlands Resort, The Newport Aquarium, The Food Network, and Great Smoky Mountains National Park.
-During this time, Rob continued his work in front of the news camera, anchoring for CBS and WCSC in Charleston, South Carolina.
-It was during his time in Charleston that his best and most important “production” happened – the birth of his son.
+During this time, Rob also continued his work in front of the news camera, anchoring for CBS News in Charleston, South Carolina.
+It was during his time that his best and most important “production” happened, the birth of his son.

 However, the seemingly charmed life that Rob was leading soon changed.
 His beloved father was diagnosed with stage four lung cancer and immediately Rob, along with his wife and newborn son, headed back home to Indiana to be with his parents.
 While there, Rob went back to the news anchor desk at WISH TV, the CBS affiliate in Indianapolis.
-During this time, he covered many major news stories including President Bush on Air Force One, President Obama in Chicago, and reporting live from pit row during the historic Indianapolis 500.
-He also won an Emmy Award and Associated Press honors for his work.
+During this time, he covered many major news stories including President Bush on Air Force One, President Obama on the Campaign trail, and reporting live from pit row during the historic Indianapolis 500.
+He also won an Emmy Award and Associated Press Honors for his host and anchoring work.

-In Nashville, life started to turn around.
-Rob hosted and produced the hit TV series Impossible Shots for the Outdoor Channel.
-He also created a life and style successful magazine where he served as Publisher, Editor-in-Chief, and Creative Director.
-RAZOR Nashville was the only men’s lifestyle magazine in Nashville and one of only a few such publications in the Southeast.
+In Nashville, Rob hosted and produced the hit TV series Impossible Shots for the Outdoor Channel.
+He also created a life and style magazine where he served as Publisher, Editor-in-Chief, and Creative Director.
+RAZOR Nashville was the only men’s lifestyle magazine in Nashville and one of only a few such publications in the South.
 During the summer of 2014, Rob also spent a little time back in TV news – a few months in the beautiful Pacific Northwest anchoring and hosting the morning news for KATU, the highly rated ABC Television affiliate in Portland, Oregon.

 However, once again, that work was cut short due to tragedy.
-The health of Rob’s mother suddenly declined and he quickly headed back to Nashville to be by her side.
-Unfortunately, on New Year’s Eve of 2014, she passed away.
+The health of Rob’s mother suddenly declined and he headed back to Nashville to be by her side.
+Unfortunately, on New Year’s Eve of 2014, his beloved mother passed away.
 For Rob, the beginning of 2015 started with a funeral and a long hard look at his purpose in life.
-After months of soul searching, Rob decided to combine his media talents with a forgotten love… real estate and home improvement.
+After months of soul searching, Rob decided to combine his media talents with a forgotten love – real estate, investing, home improvement, and lifestyle television.

-During his early years in Los Angeles, an ex-girlfriend talked him into flipping a house because of his home and business skills.
-Two months later he had renovated that first house and sold it for a $30,000 profit.
+Back in his early years in Los Angeles, a friend talked him into flipping a house because of his home and business skills.
+Two months later he had renovated that house and sold it for a $30,000 profit.
 He was hooked and over the next few years that one project turned into ten.
 Rob remembered how much fun he had combining his real estate savvy with his life and style knowledge to create successful projects.
-And fun was exactly what he needed back in his life.
 Today, 20 years later, the number of “flips” and houses is now well into double digits and his passion and expertise for all things real estate, business, and lifestyle has never been stronger.

 Once he jumped fully into this new work, it was obvious that this was where he should be and what he should be doing.
-His communication and media coaching work took off immediately as well.
-Businesses, corporate leaders, and real estate pros started seeking out his media and communication guidance as well as his skill on camera.
+In addition, real estate helped his communication and media coaching work as well.
+Businesses, corporate leaders, and real estate pros started seeking out his guidance as well as his skill on camera.
 Additionally, he started writing for numerous print and online publications.
-His parenting tips and stories became a regular feature on the hugely popular Family Focus Blog, one of the leading “mom blogs” in the America.
-Plus, Robs very popular blog and lifestyle series the Guy Guyde continues to showcase his work in a funny, smart, and insightful take on men living their best lives.
+His parenting tips and stories became a regular feature on the hugely popular Family Focus Blog, one of the leading “mom blogs” in the US.
+Plus, his very popular blog and lifestyle series the Guy Guyde continues to showcase his writing, on-camera, and consulting work in a funny, smart, and insightful take on how men can live their best lives.

-With his work world on track, Rob decided to make a major personal move… literally.
-As he was meshing his business and creative talents by working with companies and real estate professionals on their media, marketing, and branding efforts, he decided to dedicate more effort and time to his real estate and lifestyle brand.
-The plan was to launch his company in what had long been his second home, the scenic 30A corridor of Northwest Florida.
-He always knew he would eventually retire there but ultimately decided why wait another 20 years to make it happen!
+With his business world on track, Rob decide it was finally time to make a major personal move.
+As he was meshing his business and creative talents by working with lifestyle companies and real estate professionals, he decided to dedicate more effort and time to his own real estate and lifestyle brand.
+Rob chose to launch the updated version of his media and lifestyle company in what had long been one of his favorites spots in the world, the legendary and scenic 30A corridor on the Emerald Coast of Florida.
+He always knew he would eventually retire there but ultimately decided why wait another 20 years to make the move happen!

-And that plan is now reality.
-Rob and his son Evan have made a home in paradise.
-They settled in beautiful Naples, Florida, within walking distance from the sugar white beaches and emerald waters of the Gulf of Mexico.
-His company, Youngblood Life and Style, started to expand with a growing presence in both the local and national media markets and in the local luxury real estate market as well.
-Rob recently partnered with John R. Wood Properties, the leading luxury real estate company in Southwest Florida and JRW gives him the final piece of his business puzzle, the perfect place from which to serve clients with their home, life, and style goals while still growing his lifestyle brand.
+And now, Rob and his son Evan have made a home in paradise.
+They settled in beautiful Santa Rosa Beach, Florida within walking distance from the sugar white beaches and emerald waters of the Gulf of Mexico.
+His company, Youngblood Life and Style, has expanded with a growing presence in both the local and national media markets and the local luxury real estate market as well.
+Rob recently partnered with The Premier Property Group, the leading luxury real estate company on the Emerald Coast of Florida.
+The elite company gives him the final piece of his business puzzle, the perfect place from which to serve clients with their home, life, and style goals while still growing his lifestyle brand.

 “Luxury Life Meets Coastal Style” is not only his business brand and mantra but he also believes it’s a great and rewarding way of life.
-And the word luxury doesn’t always mean expensive.
-Luxury is the ability to be true to who you are and go after what you want.
-To “Own Your Story” both literally and figuratively.
-Something that Rob, throughout his life and career, has been very familiar with.
-Rob proudly says that now he is truly “Owning His Story” and who knows where that story will take him next!
-Stay tuned…
+To Rob, the word luxury doesn’t always mean expensive.
+Luxury is the ability to be true to who you are and live life on your terms… in a passionate, successful, and meaningful way.
+Something that throughout his life and career, Rob has always done.
+Today, Rob Youngblood continues to proudly own his story… and who knows where that story will take him next!?